 Use the generated PDFs for review, printing, archive, or your existing paper claim process.
 Payer validation, claim scrubbing, eligibility, and electronic submission belong in billing or clearinghouse systems.

-Use the spreadsheet your billing team already trusts and generate review PDFs or data-only overlays from a repeatable CMS-1500 mapping.
+Use the spreadsheet your billing team already trusts, preview the rows most likely to fail, and generate review PDFs or data-only overlays from a repeatable CMS-1500 mapping.

 Import Excel, Google Sheets, or CSV